 5. What to do if you are caught out by a scammer

-6. How to get your money back from a scammer
+6. Getting your money back from a scammer

 What is a scam?